toptal/davinci-github-actions/.changeset/pink-owls-rhyme.md

 'davinci-github-actions': patch
 ---

+---

+### danger
+- Use davinci in "package by package" way.
+Requires to install `@toptal/davinci-ci` in your project.

+### build-publish-alpha-package
+- Use davinci in "package by package" way.
+Requires to install `@toptal/davinci-engine` in your project.

+### upload-source-maps
-Use davinci in "package by package" way.
-Requires to install individual Davinci packages in your projects.
+- Use davinci in "package by package" way.
+Requires to install `@toptal/davinci-engine` in your project.